ethereum/EIPs/EIPS/eip-draft_abstract_token.md

 Returns the status of a particular message
 `function status(AbstractTokenMessage calldata message) external view returns (AbstractTokenMessageStatus status);`

-#### EIP 165 interface
+#### ERC-165 interface
-All abstract token contracts must support EIP-165 and include the Abstract Token interface ID in their supported interfaces.
+All abstract token contracts must support [ERC-165](./eip-165.md) and include the Abstract Token interface ID in their supported interfaces.

 #### dereify
 Moves token(s) from a contract to a message intended for another contract and/or chain.